 To evaluate resource demand, companies can use an alternative approach to the one that we have just described.
 Companies can use their product goals to determine the number of new product launches annually.
 Then, they need to consider the amount of time required to launch a new product on the market successfully.

 By doing so, the company is able to determine the number of projects per year to be launched and their different stages.
 Afterward, it needs to consider the required person-days per stage, categorized by department.
-Finally, it is possible to determine the resource demand by considering the numbers of projects per stage combined with the person-days requirements, once more by the department, to achieve its new product goals.
+Finally, it is possible to determine the resource demand by considering the number of projects per stage combined with the person-days requirements, once more by the department, to achieve its new product goals.

 Again, to evaluate the resource capacity of the company, it is enough to compare the number of person-days each department has available in total with the total number of person-days per department required to execute each project.